karthikairam/payment-system-using-ddd/README.md

   - (Optional) Now, you may compound these runs into single unit as shown below,
     ![Compound Run](https://github.com/karthikairam/skiply-system/blob/main/docs/img/img.png?raw=true)

-  - Once all the services are up & running, then go to each service specific Swagger UI to execute the flows described below.
+  - Once all the services are up & running, then go to each service specific Swagger UI to execute the flows as described below.

     - Step 1: Register a student using student-service's post endpoint (Assumption: Student Id has to be provided to register).
        - Request